About the Video

 Created and reviewed by leading experts in the field, this CME- and CNE-ceritfied activity offers three case-based studies and correlating questions broken out to test the specific knowledge that a physician and registered nurse would need to know pertaining to their individual role.
 In an effort to educate the cancer care team in the broadest sense, these cases are laid out to cover a wide spectrum of possibilities that a physician and nurse may encounter when utilizing immunotherapy in the treatment of NSCLC.
 This activity is designed to better prepare physicians and nurses for discussing immunotherapy as a treatment option with their patients and utilizing it in the clinical setting.
-Housed on CME University, an educational portal from the Postgraduate Institute for Medicine, accessing and claiming credit for this activity is provided at no cost for any user.
+Accessing and claiming credit for this activity is provided at no cost for any user.

 Access the activity here.

-*This video was produced prior to the October 2016 FDA approvals of 1) TECENTRIQ® (atezolizumab, Genetech, Inc.) in patients whose disease progressed despite treatment with platinum-containing chemotherapy and 2) KEYTRUDA® (pembrolizumab; Merck & Co., Inc.) as first-line therapy in patients whose tumors express high levels of PD-L1 on an FDA-approved test, without certain genetic mutations (EGFR or ALK).
-As a leader in the field of cancer immunotherapy research and education, SITC will continue to update this video series as additional immunotherapy treatments become available.
+*This video and activity were produced prior to the October 2016 FDA approvals of 1) TECENTRIQ® (atezolizumab, Genentech, Inc.) in patients whose disease progressed despite treatment with platinum-containing chemotherapy and 2) KEYTRUDA® (pembrolizumab; Merck & Co., Inc.) as first-line therapy in patients whose tumors express high levels of PD-L1 on an FDA-approved test, without certain genetic mutations (EGFR or ALK).
+As a leader in the field of cancer immunotherapy research and education, SITC will continue to update it's educational programming in immunotherapy as treatments become available.